The Ultimate Guide to Choosing the Best Dehydrator Wattage for Perfect Food Preservation

 2. Medium Wattage (500-700 watts): For moderate use, for fruits, vegetables, and small batches of jerky.

-3. High Wattage (700-1000+ watts): For frequent dehydrators, especially those drying big batches or high moisture foods.
+3. High Wattage (700-1000+ watts): For frequent use, especially those drying big batches or high moisture foods, and ideal for larger batches or for those who need to process multiple batches efficiently.

 High Wattage Dehydrator Benefits